Winner Spotlight: 10 Tips to Get the Most of the Pivotal Platform

 Yauheni also points out that by following a Pivotal reference architecture in terms of networking and load balancing, you will avoid many of the issues in the future.
 It is also important to upgrade in a timely manner (

-n-1, it’s you choice) and use modern stem cells, stacks, and buildpacks.
+n-1, it’s up to you) and use modern stem cells, stacks, and buildpacks.

 2. Enable automation